A Bayesian - Deep Learning model for estimating Covid-19 evolution in Spain: Introduction

-In practice, Covid-19 spread is the result of a complex dynamic along time, space, and features that can either be modeled by good experts or try to estimate from the available noisy data.
-The latter approach is chosen as modern machine learning techniques are here used to create such a super expert (from data of course) that will elicit priors on a Bayesian model for counts.
+In practice, Covid-19 spread is the result of complex dynamics along with time and space that can either be modelled by good experts or try to estimate from the available noisy data.
+The latter approach is chosen as modern machine learning techniques are here used to create such a super expert (from the data of course) that will elicit priors on a Bayesian model for counts.
 The discrepancy between observations and experts is properly taken into account by Bayes theorem which finally allows predicting counts along with the corresponding uncertainty.

 The rest of the paper is organized as follows: Section \ref{secmodel} discusses the two-step analysis whose results are reported in Section \ref{secappcovid}.
-With the proposed approach we are also able to forecast eventual scenarios that are presented in Section \ref{secscenarios}.
+With the proposed approach we are also able to forecast the eventual scenarios that are presented in Section \ref{secscenarios}.
 Section \ref{secconclusion} reports possible generalizations of the approach, which are beyond the scope of the paper, but that can be quickly implemented using the code in the GitHub project: \url{https://github.com/scabras/covid19-bayes-dl}.